 Please email your comments & questions to geovisual at comcast.net.
 Thank you.

-Bells & Gongs for Peace
+More than 154 Bells & Gongs

-(&/or International Friendship)
+for Peace (&/or International Friendship)

 Around the World

 Short History of Peace Bells: Large bells have existed for centuries, particularly in Asia.
 A small number of Asian bells was taken to Western countries as art objects (e.g. Geneva 1873, Reading 1907, San Marino 1912) and even as war trophies (e.g. Annapolis 1853, Victoria 1904, Boston 1945, Lexington 1946).
 Hundreds of Buddhist temple bells were destroyed in Japan during World War II in order to make ship propellers and other military items.
 As the first of these were replaced immediately after the war, some were called "peace bells" (e.g. Hiroshima 1947 & 1949, Uwajima 1950), and some older bells were renamed retroactively (e.g. Boston 1953, Ohara 1954).
 Then Japanese bells began to be cast for the express purpose of symbolizing peace (e.g. United Nations 1954, Hiroshima 1964 & 1967, Oahu 1970, Bagac 1975, Nagasaki 1977, Okinawa 1978).
 This tradition has caught on and spread around the world, as illustrated below.
-Founded in Tokyo in 1982, the World Peace Bell Asociation (WBBA) has placed 22 World Peace Bells in 15 different countries.
+Founded in Tokyo in 1982, the World Peace Bell Asociation (WPBA) has placed 21 World Peace Bells (WPB's) in 15 different countries.

-Click here for webpage about the world's largest bells.
+Click here for web page about the world's largest bells.

 Right click image to enlarge.